 What makes a lipoprotein “good” or “bad?”
 Each kind of lipoprotein has its own purpose:

-• “Good” HDL’s function is to move the cholesterol throughout your body back to your liver so that it can remove it from your body.
+- “Good” HDL’s function is to move the cholesterol throughout your body back to your liver so that it can be removed from your body.

 High triglyceride levels show the potential for low HDL and high LDL, increasing the possibility of heart attack or stroke.